 What feedback has had the biggest impact on you and the team so far?

-it ended up being.
+This is such a terrible answer, but just how positive the feedback has been.
+I think we expected the game to be much more divisive then it ended up being.
 We were in the New York Times, and The Washington Post wrote two articles about the game.
 NPR is doing something, it's just amazing.
 The whole paranoia surveillance angle, everybody is jumping on that.

 Was the team pretty happy when Watch Dogs got delayed?
 I remember from the podcast that you were pretty worried about similarities to that game's escort view.

 That was a bad day.
 If République had come out after Watch Dogs, I think our biggest fear was people would comment "Oh, this is a good Watch Dogs clone."
 We have as a point of pride that our game was announced, shown off, and released before Watch Dogs.
 We were worried that people would just assume that we had ripped them off, and that would upset us for sure.

 And now people are writing about your game in connection with the NSA and Snowden controversy.